-Let's go ahead and reveal this one "source" early so we can get to the really important stuff -- why the data is so valuable, how to collect the data and how to use the data to absolutely crush your content marketing goals.
+Let's go ahead and reveal this "one data source" now so we can get to the really important stuff -- why the data is so valuable to your marketing content, how to collect the data and how to use the data to absolutely crush your inbound marketing goals.

-Why is Buyer Data Critical to Content Marketing Results?
+Why Buyer Data is Critical to Your Content Marketing Performance

 - They have questions.